Harvard-Ophthalmology-AI-Lab/FairSeg/SAMed/README.md

 ## Training
 We use 2 NVIDIA A100 GPUs for training.

-After downloading our FairSeg Dataset, please specify the root_dir to train the SAMed and run this command.
+After downloading our FairSeg Dataset and the SAM pre-trained weights, please specify the root_dir to train the SAMed and run this command.
 ```bash
 ./train.sh
 ```